-The Program will make reasonable attempts to contact Applicants to schedule meetings, collect documentation, or obtain other information necessary during any steps in the process.
-If the Program has made five (5) consecutive unsuccessful attempts to contact an Applicant with no follow up contact from them, the applicant will be sent a Non-Responsive Notice.
-Contact attempts should be made using different methods of communication and at different times of the day/week.
-The Non-Responsive Notification provides contact information for the Program, advises the applicant of the next steps in the application process and notifies the Applicant that they must contact the Program within fourteen (14) calendar days of the date of the letter.
-If the Applicant fails to
+The Program will make reasonable attempts to contact Applicants to schedule meetings, collect documentation, or obtain other necessary information during any steps in the process.
+If the Program has made After five (5) consecutive unsuccessful attempts to contact an Applicant with no follow-up contact from them, the Applicant will be sent receive a Non-Responsive Notification ce.
+Contact attempts should be made will occur using different methods of communication and at different times of the day/week.
+The Non-Responsive Notification provides the Program's contact information for, and advises the Applicant of the next steps in the application process.
+This notice also notifies the Applicant that they must contact the Program within fourteen (14) calendar days of the date of the letter.
+If the Applicant fails to contact the Program within the fourteen (14) calendar days allowed, the Program will send a Non-responsive Confirmation Notice will be sent by the Program, and the application will be placed in an "inactive" status, at which time the Applicant will receive an Inactive Application Notice.
+The Applicant will have up to six (6) months from the date of the Inactive Application Notice to contact the Program to re-activate their application.
+Failure to contact the Program within six (6) months from the date of the Inactive Application Notice will result in the application's